adonisjs/v6-docs/README.md

 }
 ```

 - `links`: The object has two fixed links.
-The homepage and the Github project URL.
+The homepage and the GitHub project URL.

-- `fileEditBaseUrl`: The base URL for the file on Github.
-This is used inside the content footer to display the **Edit on Github** link.
+- `fileEditBaseUrl`: The base URL for the file on GitHub.
+This is used inside the content footer to display the **Edit on GitHub** link.

 - `copyright`: The name of display in the Copyright footer.